The Stench of Trump’s Racism Will Cling to His Enablers Forever

 We should be clear that, as National Review is tallying its final assessment of Trump at the end of his term, his position on race nets out as a positive in the ledger.
 They are not supporting him despite his record on racism, but in part because of it.

-Supposedly, this is because Trump rejects the overly dark vision of American history in the 1619 Project.
+Supposedly, this is because Trump rejects the overly dark vision of American history in the “1619 Project.”
 But Trump is a hilariously flawed vessel to advance conservatives’ idealistic historical view of America as a shining city on a hill.
-He has frequently compared the United States to the world’s most odious regimes, and denied any moral difference between it and gangster states like Putin’s Russia.
-While conservatives spent years mining a selectively edited Barack Obama quote to falsely depict him as a critic of American exceptionalism, Trump has openly attacked the concept (“When [Putin] criticizes the president for using the term ‘American exceptionalism,’ if you’re in Russia, you don’t want to hear that America is exceptional.”)
-He claims American military heroes have committed war crimes, and boasts of having done them himself.
-Trump actually paints the United States in much darker tones than the 1619 Project (which is filled with a belief in the possibility of improvement and redemption).
+He has frequently compared the United States to the world’s most odious regimes and denied any moral difference between it and gangster states like Putin’s Russia.
+While conservatives spent years mining a selectively edited Barack Obama quote to falsely depict him as a critic of American exceptionalism, Trump has openly attacked the concept (“When [Putin] criticizes the president for using the term ‘American exceptionalism,’ if you’re in Russia, you don’t want to hear that America is exceptional”).
+He claims American military heroes have committed war crimes and boasts of having done them himself.
+Trump actually paints the United States in much darker tones than the “1619 Project” (which is filled with a belief in the possibility of improvement and redemption).
 He shares Howard Zinn’s basic belief that American history is a procession of mass murder and colonial appropriation.
 The main difference in their worldview is that Trump sees these crimes as good things.

-So bear in mind, when conservatives hold up Trump’s opposition to critical race theory and the 1619 Project as arguments in his favor, they are not thinking primarily about American idealism as a civic creed.
+So bear in mind, when conservatives hold up Trump’s opposition to critical race theory and the “1619 Project” as arguments in his favor, they are not thinking primarily about American idealism as a civic creed.
 They are thinking of … other elements of Trump’s racial politics.

 What makes this argument especially transparent is that the alternative to Trump is not AOC or even Elizabeth Warren, but Joe Biden, the scourge of the woke left.
-Biden is not a 1619 Project guy.
+Biden is not a “1619 Project” guy.
 He has sung the praises of America’s history, defining its progression up from racism as its central theme.
 He has even claimed, preposterously, that the country has never had a racist president before Trump!

 Biden opposes defunding the police.
 He has spent the campaign defending his authorship of a tough-on-crime bill, even into the general election, where Trump has assailed him for locking up too many Black men.
 (Were their positions reversed, this topic would be Exhibit A in NR’s indictment of Biden as a woke, soft-on-crime leftist.)